 In terms of decor, Mason’s letters were purchased on Etsy by JacquiBDesigns.
 The large canvas over his bed is from Homegoods, as is the lamp, baseball themed book ends, toy box and storage baskets, as well as the sports-themed shelf.

 Additional storage is also available in his closet.
-The hanging items only consist of heavier weight items, such as sweatshirts and jackets, as well as next size clothing that we’ve received or purchased up until this point.
+The hanging items only consist of heavier weight items, such as sweatshirts and jackets, as well as next size clothing.
+The organizer was a wonderful (and cheap!) purchase from Amazon and contains miscellaneous items, including shoes, hats, and clothes that are too small and need to be boxed up.

 Thanks for reading and as always feel free to reach out with any questions or comments!